smartdevicelink/sdl_evolution/proposals/nnnn-mt-receiver-report.md

 ```
 "After a successful Version Negotiation, both Core and Proxy start sending Receiver Report frame periodically on the transport.
 The frame includes `MessageID`s of latest frames on each service that has been received by the receiver.
 Receiver Report frames are sent using the Control Service Type (0x00).
 Sender should buffer frames that have been sent until it receives a Receiver Report frame and confirms that the frames are received successfully.
-If Receiver Report frame is not received for a given number of times, receiver may consider it as transport getting unavailable.
+If Receiver Report frame is not received for a given number of times, receiver may consider the transport as unavailable.
 In this case the receiver may use another transport to re-send buffered frames.
 Right now, only TCP transport uses this feature to detect transport's unavailability."
 ```

 Also, add following tag in "3.1.3.2.2 Start Service ACK":